Carmen, Cotabato: Manili Massacre

-The Manili massacre refers to the mass murder of 70-79 Moro Muslims, including women and children, committed in a mosque in Manili, Carmen, on June 19, 1971.
+The Manili massacre refers to the mass murder of 70–79 Moro Muslims, including women and children, committed in a mosque in Manili, Carmen, on June 19, 1971.
 The Muslim residents of the town had gathered in their mosque to participate in a supposed peace talk with Christian groups when a group of armed men dressed in uniforms similar to those worn by members of the Philippine Constabulary opened fire on them.

 It was suspected that the Ilaga militant group were the attack's perpetrators, but there were also allegations that the Philippine Constabulary had collaborated with the Ilaga.
 No one was found culpable for the incident; Feliciano Lucas, also known as "Commander Toothpick", the Ilaga leader who was the prime suspect in the crime, was released after he "surrendered" to Ferdinand Marcos at the Malacañang Palace.
 The incident resulted in increased hostilities between Moro Muslims and Christians.
 In response to the incident, former Libyan leader Muammar Gaddafi provided military aid to the secessionist group Moro National Liberation Front.

-Possible inclusion in Bangsamoro
+Partial inclusion to the Bangsamoro

-During the 2001 Referendum for inclusion to the Autonomous Region in Muslim Mindanao, two (2) out of twenty-eight (28) barangays of Carmen located in its southern territory chose to be part of ARMM, but were excluded because they are not connected to the main region of ARMM.
-During 2010-2016 Administration, the Bangsamoro ideal sprouted and a newly proposed region was in the making.
-According to the agreements signed by the Moro Islamic Liberation Front and the Administration of Noynoy Aquino, Carmen will be included in Bangsamoro because of the two out of twenty-eight barangays that voted in favor of joining the Muslim region back in 2001.
-Unfortunately, Bangsamoro was not implemented before the term of Aquino ended.
-Despite this, the current administration aims to establish a Federal Government, where Bangamoro will be realized into a State of the Philippines wherein Carmen will be included in Bangsamoro.
+In 2019, seven barangays were among the 63 in the province which became part of the Special Geographic Area of the newly created Bangsamoro, after having the affirmative vote won to join the autonomous region in a plebiscite held on February 6.
+Manarapan and Nasapian were among the 39 in the province that unsuccessfully voted for the inclusion in the Autonomous Region in Muslim Mindanao in 2001, while the other five were proposed to be part of the Bangsamoro, which replaced ARMM by virtue of Republic Act No. 11054.

-Plans to establish a new municipality in the south of Carmen so that the indigenous and Christian central and northern part of Carmen will be retained in North Cotabato has yet to be confirmed.
-The idea arose because once the entire municipality of Carmen is included in Bangsamoro, the province of North Cotabato will be cut into half, leaving three towns (Banisilan, Alamada, and Libungan) at its west without connection to the center of North Cotabato, isolating these towns in the process.
+In 2023, the Bangsamoro Parliament approved the creation of eight new municipalities in the area.
+Those barangays were organized into Kapalawan (Bangsamoro Autonomy Act No. 45) following ratification in a plebiscite on April 13, 2024.